Mumbai university colleges start online training programmes for teachers

-Several university affiliated colleges have now started online training programmes for their staff with the aim to upgrade skills and subject knowledge in preparation for the next academic year.education Updated: Apr 27, 2020 17:23 IST

-The lockdown might have affected routine lectures and the semester-end exam session for city-based higher education institutes, but they are not letting this free time go unfruitful.
-Several university affiliated colleges have now started online training programmes for their staff with the aim to upgrade skills and subject knowledge in preparation for the next academic year.
+Several colleges affiliated to Mumbai University have started online training programmes for their staff with the aim to upgrade skills and subject knowledge in preparation for the next academic year.

 “These are courses we’d have otherwise asked teachers to take during the summer vacation, but this year, since teachers are already free, we are ensuring they upgrade their knowledge as well as learn some new teaching pedagogy,” said Ashok Wadia, principal of Jai Hind Autonomous College, Churchgate.
 These courses have been on for over a week now and the college, as the same time, is also conducting webinars for their students as well as interested students of other institutions on career calls and higher education opportunities.